-In our busy lives with increasing pressures and demands on our time it’s easy to let our relationship slip down the list of priorities, take it for granted and forget to nurture it.
-Problems that were once small or insignificant accumulate and become bigger, causing tension, arguments and unhappiness.
-Often games, dramas and smoke screens are the tactics used for surviving an unhappy union.
-Misunderstandings, arguments, power battles and communication breakdown become the menu of the day.
+In today’s busy lives with increasing pressures and demands on time, as well as coping with the changes the current global pandemic brings, it’s easy to let your relationship slip down the list of priorities, take it for granted and forget to nurture it.
+Problems that were once small or insignificant accumulate and become bigger, causing tension and arguments.
+Often games, dramas and smoke screens become strategies used for surviving an unhappy union.
+Misunderstandings, power battles and communications breakdown are part of daily life.
 Couples fear addressing their issues in case it leads to further conflict.
 Many don’t know what to do or how to ‘fix it’ so they avoid raising the subject or deny there’s a problem.

 Not all couples are clear about separating, preferring to let things bumble along.
 You may however be aware that the way you relate has changed.
-You notice that you have stopped discussing important subjects or become more secretive.
+You may have noticed that you have stopped discussing important subjects or become more secretive.
 You may be withholding affection towards one another or been experiencing intimacy issues.

-A relationship is very much like a garden – you can have a beautifully landscaped garden with flowers, trees and shrubs, a sweeping lawn and a paved patio.
-If you sit back to admire the view and do nothing, soon it will become unkempt and overgrown.
-A garden needs constant care – the lawn needs cutting regularly, the flowerbeds weeding and the shrubs pruning.
-With regular care and attention, a garden grows and develops.
-A relationship is no different, except it’s harder at times to notice the weeds spreading.
+Anyone I’ve worked with will know that I like analogies, and this is one of my favourites – a relationship is like a garden: you can have a beautifully landscaped garden with flowers, trees and shrubs, a sweeping lawn and a paved patio; if you sit back to admire the view and do nothing, soon it will become unkempt and overgrown.
+A garden needs constant care; the lawn needs cutting regularly, the flowerbeds weeding and the shrubs pruning.
+With regular care and attention, a garden grows, matures and develops.
+A relationship is no different, except it’s harder at times to notice the weeds creeping up.

-I’m inviting you to explore how to solve your relationship problems without breaking up.
-I will guide you on a journey from the depths of conflict to the heights of intimate relating.
-It may not be a quick or easy ride and your destination will be determined by the effort you’re willing to make.
-As you start, you may think that only a miracle can save you – I’ve seen miracles happen and couples change and relationships blossom once again.
+Before you throw everything away, especially if there are children involved, explore ways of solving your relationship problems.
+It may not be a quick or easy ride and your destination will be unclear.
+As you embark on your journey you may think that only a miracle can save you – I’ve seen miracles happen, couples change and relationships blossom once again.

 Acknowledging what isn’t working for you and having the courage to face the issues can be difficult at times.
-Especially as some of the first signs that a relationship needs attention are often other seemingly unrelated symptoms:
+Especially as some of the first signs are often other seemingly unrelated symptoms:

 - Excessive eating and/or drinking